 1 6 If evidence was seized, is there a CE+P receipt?
 Evidence Documented A CE+P receipt should be attached to an EPR.
 They can also be in DTS.
 Yes CD 150; Ch 84.1 P8, 24 No No Evidence Seized No EPR 17 If evidence was seized, was it submitted to CE+P before the next Code 1 call the officer(s) handled or ETOD, whichever is first?
 Review the Chain of Custody History report in BEAST and the unit's CAD activity.
 The date/time the item was submitted into property must be before the unit's next Code 1 arrival time or ETOD, whichever is first.
 [Audit method incomplete for evidence placed in dropboxes.]
 18 If evidence was seized, and there is a CE+P receipt, does the description on the receipt match the evidence as seen on video?
 Evidence Description Matches Video CD 123; Ch 82.1 P7-8; RS 14-134.2, 14-130.1; Rule 2 P3B Yes No No Evidence Seized CE+P Receipt Not Available Supervisory Review Beca use this section pertains to the entire incident, complete the rest of this form and the subject form s prior to completing this section.
-20 20 A The following questions A-E determine whether a supervisor knew or should have known about to res No ine non-compliance: 1 res No NA-Full Compliance 20 B Is the non-compliance evident in the report(s) (FICs/EPRs) and the report(s) are approved?
-Ion-compliance Evident in Approved Reports 1 'es No NA-Full Compliance 20 C Did a supervisor make the scene and did the non-compliance occur while the supervisor was on scene?
-Supervisor On Scene During Non-Compliance Yes No NA-Full Compliance 20 D Was a supervisor required to watch the video?
+20 /es No 20 A /lissing Documentation /es No NA-Full Compliance 20 B Is the non-compliance evident in the report(s) (FICs/EPRs) and the report(s) are approved?
+Ion-compliance Evident in Approved Reports 1 /es No NA-Full Compliance 20 C Did a supervisor make the scene and did the non-compliance occur while the supervisor was on scene?
+Yes No NA-Full Compliance 20 D Was a supervisor required to watch the video?
 Supervisor Required to Watch Video Supervisors are required to watch videos if one or more of the following occurred: a use of force, someone was injured, a complaint was made or an officer told a supervisor that he/she thinks a complaint may be made, a vehicle pursuit, or an officer terminated his/her video early to protect the privacy of an individual.
 Yes No NA-Full Compliance 20 E Did the supervisor watch the video?
 Review the audit trail for the videos in Evidence.com.
 Supervisor Reviewed Video Yes No NA-Full Compliance